 Some of us need to be able to hold something to feel like we have got our money’s worth.
 While some of us just need a memory of a good time to know what our money was well spent.

 This is the age-old challenge of possessions over memories, and all depends on how you are wired to spending and the feelings the things or experiences you buy give you.
-Whether its inner satisfaction or the external satisfaction of having others look at what you have all indicates what your money mindset is and how or where you are likely to spend your money.
+Whether its inner satisfaction or the external satisfaction of having others look at what you have all indicates your money mindset and how or where you are likely to spend your money.